agduan/HackMIT-2025/README.md

 # Ok, Socrates: A Live Presentation Coach
 Ok, Socrates is a real-time presentation analyzer and note taker web app.
-It will transcribe and provide instant feedback on speaking pace, filler words, pauses, and sentiment during live presentations.
+It will transcribe and provide instant feedback on speaking pace, filler words, pauses, sentiment, eye contact, and posture during live presentations.

 This was made for the education track at HackMIT 2025 and the Wispr Sponsor Challenge.